ruoyijiang/general/README.md

-# Instructions
+# Instructions to use application

-Please visit https://ruoyijiang.shinyapps.io/prediction to use a running version of this application.
+Please visit https://ruoyijiang.shinyapps.io/prediction to use a running version of the web application.